rhotter/rhotter.github.io/content/posts/ml-for-mri.md

     \mathbf{\hat{x}} = \mathcal{F}^{-1}(\mathbf{y})
 $$

-(note, we're assuming that we're recording from a single MRI coil, but these methods can be extended to [multi-coil imaging](https://mriquestions.com/what-is-pi.html).)
+(Note, we're assuming that we're recording from a single MRI coil, but these methods can be extended to [multi-coil imaging](https://mriquestions.com/what-is-pi.html).)

 ## Using Less Data